FranckPachot/ybio/README.md

 # ybio
-ybio is a micro-benchmarking row access for PostgreSQL or YugabyteDB based on https://github.com/therealkevinc/pgio, following Kevin Closson SLOB method (https://kevinclosson.net/slob/.
-The main difference is that PGIO (and SLOB) are designed for block-based heap tables whereas this alternative is designed for YugabyteDB which stores rows in DocDB which is a LSM Tree document store.
+ybio is a row-access micro-benchmarking for PostgreSQL or YugabyteDB based on https://github.com/therealkevinc/pgio, following Kevin Closson SLOB method (https://kevinclosson.net/slob/).
+The main difference is that PGIO (for PostgreSQL, and SLOB for Oracle) are designed for block-based heap tables whereas this ybio alternative is designed for YugabyteDB which stores rows in DocDB which is a LSM Tree document store.
+What we measure is a number of rows per second (RIOPS - Row IO per second).

-The idea is to read rows at random with a table in order to get an homogeneous workload and predictable measure in order to test a platform (compare compute shapes, CPU, processor architecture, block storage, memory,...).
-The parameters (number of rows, percentage of updates help to focus on the right workload (measure CPU and memory with a scale that fits in cache, disk IOPS with larger scale, concurrent access when touching the same table,...)
+The idea is to read rows at random within a table in order to get an homogeneous workload, and predictable measure, to test a platform (compare compute shapes, CPU, processor architecture, block storage, memory, IO path...).
+The parameters (number of rows, percentage of updates,... can be set to focus on the desired workload (measure CPU and memory with a scale that fits in cache, disk IOPS with larger scale, concurrent access when touching the same table from multiple sessions,...)

-PGIO can be used on YugabyteDB with a few tricks (see https://dev.to/yugabyte/slob-on-yugabytedb-1a32) but this program is adapted to be run both on PostgreSQL and PostgreSQL compatible database (like YugabyteDB https://www.yugabyte.com/).
+The original PGIO can be used on YugabyteDB with a few tricks (see https://dev.to/yugabyte/slob-on-yugabytedb-1a32) but this ybio is adapted to be run both on PostgreSQL and any PostgreSQL compatible database (like YugabyteDB https://www.yugabyte.com/) whatever the storage engine.

 # understand